gbl08ma/utilities/README.md

   - **Task list** - like calendar events, but with no set date.
 You can mark tasks as complete and they have color categories, too.

   - **Power management** - fine adjustment of the power off and backlight timeouts, as well as brightness level.
-Advanced users can also set the CPU clock speed (overclock or underclock).

-  - **File manager** - more advanced than the one provided by Casio in the Memory menu, with Utilities you can move and copy files and folders, rename files and folders, calculate the SHA-256 sum of files and view and edit text files.
+  - **File manager** - more advanced than the one provided by Casio in the Memory menu, with Utilities you can move and copy files and folders, rename files and folders, calculate the SHA-256 and SHA-1 sums of files and view and edit text files.
 Long file names supported.
 You can also compress and decompress files to and from a Utilities-specific format.
 There's, too, a file search function that can look inside files.

+  - **JPEG image viewer** - view images in JPEG format by opening them right from the file manager.

-  - **Text editor** - still very simple and does not allow for multi-line editing (you must insert line breaks manually with Shift+EXE).
-This functionality will be extended in future versions.
+  - **Text editor** - very simple and does not allow for multi-line editing (you must insert line breaks manually with Shift+EXE).

+  - **Balance manager** - manage your finances.
+Multiple wallets supported.
+You can enter a description for every transation, along with a date and time.

+  - **Password generator** - generate passwords with between 6 and 30 characters in length.
+Optionally, passwords can contain numbers and symbols.
+You can also ask for passwords that attempt to be pronounceable.
+Large amounts of passwords can be generated to text files.

+  - **TOTP authenticator** - turn your calculator into a authentication second factor, like Google Authenticator.

   - **Lantern** - turn your Prizm into a expensive lantern!
 Modes supported: steady light, flashing light, morse light (screen lightens up while you press a key) and color light.